 Programs and services

-National Division is responsible for policing 286 federal statutes and 17 sets of federal regulations including many aspects of local, national and international law enforcement.
+National Division is responsible for policing multiple federal statutes and federal regulations including many aspects of local, national and international law enforcement.

 Policing in the National Capital Region